Hiking Oʻahu's Koʻolau Summit Trail (KST) North to South

 It’s almost impossible to say, 'Look for this bush or that tree,' but you need to find the Lāʻie Ridge Trail when you pass it if you’re planning on using it as your exit trail.

-This is why I recommend dropping a pin ahead of time, as there may or may not be a sign, like the photo below.
+This is why I recommend dropping a pin ahead of time, as there may or may not be a sign at this junction.

 If you’re looking for Lāʻie Summit on Apple Maps, it will look like this photo on the right.